The study was conducted to determine if the USGS process for conducting mineral resource assessments on Earth can be applied to asteroids.

 Asteroids are metallic, rocky bodies without atmospheres that orbit the Sun but are too small to be classified as planets.
 Known as "minor planets," tens of thousands of asteroids congregate in the so-called main asteroid belt; a vast, doughnut-shaped ring located between the orbits of Mars and Jupiter from approximately 2 to 4 AU (186 million to 370 million miles/300 million to 600 million kilometers).
 Asteroids are thought to be primordial material prevented by Jupiter's strong gravity from accreting into a planet-sized body when the Solar System was born 4.6 billion years ago.

-Asteroids with orbits that bring them within 1.3 AU (121 million miles/195 million kilometers) of the Sun are known as Earth-approaching or near-Earth asteroids (NEAs).
+Near-Earth asteroids (NEAs) have orbits that bring them within 1.3 AU (121 million miles/195 million kilometers) of the Sun.
 It is believed that most NEAs are fragments jarred from the main belt by a combination of asteroid collisions and the gravitational influence of Jupiter.
-Some NEAs may be the nuclei of dead, short-period comets.
-The NEA population appears to be representative of most or all asteroid types found in the main belt.
-Since 1995 the number of identified NEA’s with estimated size less than 1 km has risen from ~150 to over 2300 and greater than 1 km has risen from ~200 to over 700.
+Since 1995 the number of identified NEAs with estimated size less than 1 km has risen from ~150 to over 2300 and greater than 1 km has risen from ~200 to over 700.

 Central Mineral and Environmental Resources Science Center